-On April 4, 2017, Scream Factory is releasing the film on Blu-ray.
+On April 4, 2017, Scream Factory released the film on Blu-ray.

-William Smith (Grave of the Vampire, Moon in Scorpio), Victoria Vetri (Rosemary’s Baby, When Dinosaurs Ruled the Earth), Anitra Ford (Messiah of Evil), Cliff Osmond, Wright King, Ben Hammer, Anna Aries (The Ωmega Man), Beverly Powers (The Comedy of Terrors, Brides of Blood, Jaws), Cliff Emmich (Halloween II).
+The Sequoia Pictures production stars William Smith (Grave of the Vampire, Moon in Scorpio), Anitra Ford (Messiah of Evil), Victoria Vetri (Rosemary’s Baby, When Dinosaurs Ruled the Earth), Cliff Osmond, Wright King, Ben Hammer, Anna Aries (The Ωmega Man), Beverly Powers (The Comedy of Terrors, Brides of Blood, Jaws), Cliff Emmich (Halloween II).
 Rene Bond (Please Don’t Eat My Mother!; Necromania) plays one of the Bee Girls.

-Veteran Gary Graver (Deep Space; et al) handled the cinematography and Charles Bernstein (Daddy’s Deadly Darling, The Entity, A Nightmare on Elm Street), provided the groovy 70s score, except for the ends credits which are accompanied by Johan Strauss’ Also Sprach Zarathustra’ (famously used in 2001: A Space Odyssey).
+Veteran Gary Graver (Deep Space; et al) handled the cinematography and Charles Bernstein (Daddy’s Deadly Darling, The Entity, A Nightmare on Elm Street), provided the groovy 70s score, except for the end credits which is accompanied by Johan Strauss’ Also Sprach Zarathustra’ (famously used in 2001: A Space Odyssey).

-Neil Agar (Smith), a security agent with the State Department, is dispatched to Peckham, California to investigate the death of John Grubowsky, a bacteriologist working at government-sponsored Brandt Research.
+Neil Agar (William Smith), a security agent with the State Department, is dispatched to Peckham, California to investigate the death of John Grubowsky, a bacteriologist working at government-sponsored Brandt Research.

 Swiftly making the acquaintance of the laboratory’s head librarian, Julie Zorn, he begins interviewing the firm’s leading scientists, many of whom have reputations as sexual players.
 His investigation is soon complicated by a growing number of deaths, all men who died of congestive heart failure caused by sexual exhaustion.

-Faced with a rapidly escalating body count, the local sheriff, Captain Peters, holds a town meeting at which the laboratory’s leading sex researcher, Henry Murger, urges the town populace to practice sexual abstinence – an idea greeted with derision by the locals.
+Faced with a rapidly escalating body count, the local sheriff, Captain Peters, holds a town meeting at which the laboratory’s leading relationship researcher, Henry Murger, urges the town populace to practice coitus abstinence – an idea greeted with derision by the locals.

-Neil and Julie arrange a meeting with Murger afterward to discuss his theories as to the cause of his deaths, only to see him chased down and run over by a car with an unseen driver.
-Later, Neil discovers a secret room concealing sexual paraphernalia and Murger’s gay lover, Joe, who informs Neil that he saw Murger driving off with an unknown woman prior to his death.
+Neil and Julie arrange a meeting with Murger afterwards to discuss his theories as to the cause of his death, only to see him chased down and run over by a car with an unseen driver.
+Later, Neil discovers a secret room concealing naughty paraphernalia and Murger’s secret lover, Joe, who informs Neil that he saw Murger driving off with an unknown woman prior to his death.

 That night, as they get frisky, Kline suffers a fatal thrombosis and Harris reveals black compound eyes suggesting that she is more than she appears…